dalenewman/Transformalize.Provider.ActiveDirectory/README.md

 ### Overview

-This is the beginnings of an Active Directory input provider for Transformalize.
-It is a plug-in compatible with Transformalize 0.3.8-beta.
+The start of an Active Directory input provider for Transformalize.

-Build the Autofac project and put it's output into Transformalize's *plugins* folder.

 ### Usage